Israel says Hezbollah will ‘pay the price’ after blaming it for attack on soccer field that killed 12 children

 The Saturday attacks on the region involved “approximately 30 projectiles” crossing from Lebanon into Israeli territory, in a barrage Israel’s military quickly blamed on the Iran-backed militant group.

-Among the sites hit in the attack was a soccer field where children and teenagers had been playing, IDF spokesperson Daniel Hagari said.
+It killed 12 children and left 44 people injured, according to Prime Minister Benjamin Netanyahu’s office.

-All 12 victims of Saturday’s strike were children, according to a list from Israel’s Ministry of Foreign Affairs and residents who spoke to CNN.
+The children killed in the strike had been playing on a soccer field, according to a list from Israel’s Ministry of Foreign Affairs and residents who spoke to CNN.
+US Secretary of State Antony Blinken on Sunday backed Israel’s assessment, saying “every indication” suggested the strike was a rocket fired by Hezbollah.

 Israel and Hezbollah have been trading rocket fire on a near-daily basis since Hamas’ attacks on Israel on October 7, and those exchanges have become increasingly volatile, sparking fears on several occasions that Israel’s war with Hamas in Gaza would spiral into a conflict on multiple fronts across the Middle East.

-Note: Correction: This story has been updated to correct the number of Israeli Jewish settlers in the Golan Heights.